 The plastic seat is sturdy and will be comfortable for your little one to use.
-But it can get cold during winter so you might want to keep this Fisher-Price Potty Toilet somewhere warm.

-10. Simply Precious Light Green Whale Shaped Baby Potty
+10. Simply Precious Whale Shaped Baby Potty

 11. The First Years 3-in-1 Potty System

 The First Years Potty System features a design that grows with your child.
 It has a detachable seat that can be put on an adult toilet if needed, or it can also be used as a stool to stand on.
-The seat has a soft foam ring and a high splash guard to avoid a spill.
+The seat has a soft foam ring and a high splash guard to avoid spills.